Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 - Developer tools: Made to help developers create and debug their systems
     - Android apps: `nRF Connect`
     - Android: `Bluetooth HCI snoop log` developer mode option
-    - BLE/GATT libraries: `bluepy`, `pygatt`, `gatt`, embedded SDKs, etc.
+    - BLE/GATT libraries: `bluepy`, `pygatt`, `gatt`, embedded SDKs, Arduino libs, etc.

 I tried sniffing the traffic using `ubertooth`, if just to make sure there was no funny business going on.
-But it's not worth the effort for a project like this.
+But it is not worth the effort for a project like this.

 Other than that, I decided against using any of the many offensive tools out there.
 I couldn't be bothered to find a dongle that would support MAC vendor spoofing, worked well with my setup, etc.

-Since this shouldn't be a high effort target, I'd rather build my own tools as necessary, and learn more along the way.
+Since this shouldn't be a high effort target, I would rather build my own tools as necessary, and learn more along the way.
 YMMV.

 ## The Process: